attachhatake-png/websites/shizuku/introduction.md

 ## Why was Shizuku born?

-The birth of Shizuku has two main purposes.
+The birth of Shizuku has two main purposk

-1. Provide a convenient way to use system APIs
+1. Provide a convenient way to use system API
 2. Convenient for the development of some apps that only requires adb permissions

-## Shizuku vs. "Old school" method
+## Shizuku vs. "Old school" metho

 ### "Old school" method

-For example, to enable/disable components, some apps that require root privileges execute `pm disable` directly in `su`.
+For example, to enable/disable components, soe apps that require root privileges execute `pm disable` directly in `su`.

 1. Execute `su`
 2. Execute `pm disable`